 For patients with a disability who require funded support to leave the hospital, the introduction of the National Disability Insurance Scheme (NDIS) represents opportunities and challenges.
 There are often additional challenges for people with disabilities when accessing hospital services.

-It is important to ensure the person has access to their usual disability supports during hospitalisation.
-Involve parents, other family members and/or disability workers as much as possible.
+It is important to ensure the person has access to their usual disability support during hospitalisation.
+Involve parents, other family members, and/or disability workers as much as possible.
 These people are likely to be familiar with the symptoms that indicate illness or that the person’s condition is deteriorating.
-They can also assist to manage any anxiety, confusion or stress.
+They can also assist to manage any anxiety, confusion, or stress.

 There is no disputing that most participants can and should be supported in hospitals without using NDIS funds, and no one would disagree that health services are required to make reasonable adjustments to provide care and support to all Australians.
 This universality of quality healthcare is a key part of the National Disability Strategy, and we are 100% in support of it.
 However, we understand that the quality of such services is not consistent across all hospitals, and thus, we bring our participants from the hospital to home support services.